-• Mild (area 1.5 cm, mean gradient less than 25 mm Hg, or jet velocity less than 3.0 m per second)

-- Moderate (area 1.0 to 1.5 cm, mean gradient 25 to 40 mm Hg, or jet velocity 3.0 to 4.0 m per second) - Severe (area less than 1.0 cm, mean gradient greater than 40 mm Hg, or jet velocity greater than 4.0 m per second).
+- Mild (area 1.5 cm2, mean gradient less than 25 mm Hg, or jet velocity less than 3.0 m per second) - Moderate (area 1.0 to 1.5 cm2, mean gradient 25 to 40 mm Hg, or jet velocity 3.0 to 4.0 m per second) - Severe (area less than 1.0 cm2, mean gradient greater than 40 mm Hg, or jet velocity greater than 4.0 m per second).

 When stenosis is severe and cardiac output is normal, the mean transvalvular pressure gradient is generally greater than 40 mm Hg.
 However, when cardiac output is low, severe stenosis may be present with a lower transvalvular gradient and velocity, as discussed below.
 Some patients with severe AS remain asymptomatic, whereas others with only moderate stenosis develop symptoms.
 Therapeutic decisions, particularly those related to corrective surgery, are based largely on the presence or absence of symptoms.
+Thus, the absolute valve area (or transvalvular pressure gradient) is not the primary determinant of the need for aortic valve replacement (AVR).